examind-ai/ltijs-firestore-scheduler/README.md

 > LTIJS Cloud Function script to be used with LTIJS Firestore to purge stale documents.

-## Introduction
+# Introduction

-This package purges stage documents created by `@examind/ltijs-firestore` by deploying a [Firebase Function](https://firebase.google.com/docs/functions/schedule-functions) that runs periodically.
+This package purges stale documents created by `@examind/ltijs-firestore` by deploying a [Firebase Function](https://firebase.google.com/docs/functions/schedule-functions) that runs periodically.

-## Installation
+# Installation

 Install Firebase CLI: